barsoom/devbook/styleguide/README.md

 #### Don't use `delegate` with `prefix: true`.

 If you do `delegate :bar, to: :foo, prefix: true`, it defines a `foo_bar` method that is hard to search for.
 Define it explicitly instead.

+#### Don't use instance variables in partials.

+Pass in locals from the view instead of using instance variables directly.
+This makes dependencies more obvious and makes renaming instance variables more predictable.